Academic Honesty Policy

 Instructors are responsible for presenting appropriate materials in courses, and students are responsible for learning this material.
 Although it is a student’s academic performance that is evaluated in determining grades, student conduct is important to the academic setting.
-Enrollment in a class may be determined due to unsatisfactory student conduct, undue disrespect toward an instructor or administrator, or academic dishonesty.
-Each student is responsible for maintaining standards of academic performance for each course in which he or she is enrolled.
+Each student is responsible for maintaining standards of academic performance for each course they enroll in.
+Classroom conduct is addressed in the University Catalog.

 ADA Accommodations in Courses